John Harbaugh: Personal life

-He is married to Ingrid Harbaugh, and they have one daughter, Allison.
+He is married to Ingrid Harbaugh, and they have one daughter, Alison.
+Alison played lacrosse for the University of Notre Dame during the 2020 to 2024 collegiate seasons, and the University of South Florida for their inaugural season in 2025.

-Harbaugh's younger brother, Jim, a former NFL quarterback and head coach, has been the head football coach of the Michigan Wolverines since 2015.
+Harbaugh's younger brother, Jim, a former NFL quarterback and head coach, has been the head football coach of the Los Angeles Chargers since 2024.
+He was formerly the head coach for the Michigan Wolverines from 2015 to 2023.
 Their father, Jack, is a former head football coach at Western Michigan University and Western Kentucky University.
 John's sister, Joani, is married to Tom Crean, the former head men's basketball coach at Indiana University and the University of Georgia.
-John was roommates with the late Brian Pillman of WCW, ECW, and WWE fame while in college at Miami of Ohio.
+John was roommates with Brian Pillman of professional wrestling fame while in college at Miami University in Ohio.